turingschool-projects/dsst-summer/sessions/css-1.md

 * In case of conflicting styles declaration, the declaration with higher specificity will win regardless of order.
 * The universal selector (*) has no specificity value.
-* Pseudo-classes have specificity of 10 while pseudo-elements (e.g. :first-line) has a specificity of 1.
-[Pseudo-class vs. Pseudo-element](https://www.smashingmagazine.com/2016/05/an-ultimate-guide-to-css-pseudo-classes-and-pseudo-elements/)
-* The pseudo-class :not() adds no specificity by itself, only elements inside its parenthesis will add to specificity weight.
-* When an !important rule is used on a style declaration, it will override any other declarations.
-* The only way an !important value can be overridden is with another !important rule declared later in the CSS and with equal or great specificity value .